jtroxel/Objects-In-Practice/test-objects/readme.md

 ```

 ## More Convenient Doubling with "Cyborgs" (Partial Mocks)
+Another flavor of stub, often called a partial stub, takes an existing class or object and only changes the stuff that you need to test the code that collaborates with the stub.
+Like a cyborg, these stubs are normal objects with some parts replaced.

-The following is a minor variation on the full stub created above.
+The following is a minor variation on the full stub created above (look carefully).
 Here the rspec stub method (mixed in) only replaces doIt on an existing object.

 ```ruby
   cut.some_injected_collaborator.stub(do_it: nil)